 - create a culture of learning instead of blame

 - sustain new habits during times of stress

 - enhance self-reflection, awareness of self and the effect of one’s behaviour on others

 - increase the ability to provide effective and inspiring feedback

 - enhance team building and relationships

-The training was delivered over six webinars, each lasting two hours, plus one day of assessments, where participants coached each other in pairs observed by our assessor.
-In order to win a certification of accreditation, participants also had to write a case history and provide a coaching log.
-The maximum number of participants on each course was 12.
-Our trainers are versed in special methods to avoid ‘Zoom fatigue’, keeping energy high through plenty of participation and break-out sessions for pairs or small groups.
+The training is delivered over six webinars, each lasting two hours, plus one day of assessments, where participants coach each other in pairs observed by our assessor.
+In order to win a certification of accreditation, participants must write a case history and provide a coaching log.
+The maximum number of participants on each course is 12.
+Our trainers are versed in special methods to avoid ‘Zoom fatigue’, keeping energy high through plenty of interactive participation and break-out sessions for pairs or small groups.